idaholab/MontePy/doc/source/developing.rst

 #.
 Add it ``inputs_to_property``.
 The key will be the object class, and the value will be a string for the attribute it should be loaded to.
 #.
 Add a property that exposes this attribute in a desirable way.

+TODO: format for MCNP input for data cards

 Making a numbered Object :class:`~mcnpy.numbered_mcnp_object.Numbered_MCNP_Object`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^